Mohill GAA: Senior

-Junior Titles
+Junior titles

 In 1978, their first team won the Junior A League and Championship only seven years after claiming the Senior Championship.
-Their second and third teams have also tasted success winning the Junior B Championship in 1997 and the Junior C Championship in 2003.
-In recent years their second team were not promoted to Division 2 and Intermediate Championship before 2013 after losing the Junior A Championship in 2011 and finishing just outside the top two in Division 3 on numerous occasions.
+Their second and third teams have also had success winning the Junior B Championship in 1997 and the Junior C Championship in 2003.
+In recent years, their second team were not promoted to Division 2 and Intermediate Championship before 2013 after losing the Junior A Championship in 2011 and finishing just outside the top two in Division 3 on numerous occasions.

-In 2013, they contested their first Senior Championship Final since 2006 but lost to St Marys Kiltoghert 2–14 to 2–8.
-A week later they contested the Junior A Championship Final for the second time in three years.
+In 2013, they contested their first Senior championship final since 2006 but lost to St Marys Kiltoghert 2–14 to 2–8.
+A week later they contested the Junior A Championship final for the second time in three years.
 They defeated St Marys on a scoreline of 2–12 to 1–8 winning their first Junior A Championship in 35 years.
-This win brought to a conclusion a week in which they won the Junior A and Minor A Championship and lost the Senior Championship Final.
+This win brought to a conclusion a week in which they won the Junior A and Minor A Championship and lost the Senior Championship final.

 In 2015, they topped off the most successful year in the club's history by being promoted to Division 2 and the Intermediate Championship winning the Junior League and Championship, the first Junior double in the county since 1995 and their first since 1978.